 Creating Mail Merge Labels in Word 2003By Online Labels

 - Click on label options and a dialog box will appear.
-From here you can setup the correct label size.
+From here, select the correct label size.
 Don't see what you're looking for?
-You can either use a preset size by selecting comparable Avery® products from our cross-reference List or enter in custom dimensions (we detail this process in the second part of our article: How to Create a Microsoft Word Label Template).
+You can either find the comparable Avery® products from our cross-reference list or enter in custom dimensions (we detail this process in the second part of our article: How to Create a Microsoft Word Label Template).

-- In the new Address List window that appears you will have the option of selecting the fields you want in the data source for each contact.
-These may include First name, Last name, Address, Zip Code, City, state, Country and Telephone number.
+- In the new window that appears, you'll have the option to select only the fields you want in the data source for each contact.
+These may include first name, last name, address, zip code, city, state, country, and telephone number.
 You can also add any new fields, like customer number, or remove existing ones by clicking Customize.

-- After the desired fields are setup, you may begin entering information into your address list.
+- After the desired fields are set up, you may begin entering information into your address list.
 Click New Entry after each contact is entered to continue entering more contacts.
-When finished, click close.
+When finished, click Close.
 Word will prompt you to save your new address list.
-Save it to a location you'll remember for safe keeping if you intend to continue or resume the project at a later time.
-Go to the next step when finished.
+Save it to a location you'll remember for safe keeping, in case you intend to continue or resume the project at a later time.

-- A new window appears so that you may adjust the formatting of the address block.
-Select your desired format and then hit OK to continue.
-Select Next: Preview your labels from bottom of the side bar.
+- A new window will appear so that you can adjust the formatting.
+Pick your desired format and then hit OK to continue.
+Select Next: Preview your labels from bottom of the sidebar.

-- On your document window, a preview of how the labels will look on the page will appear.
-If you wish to make any changes to your address list or label formatting, you may do so now before continuing to the next step.
+- In your document window, a preview of how the labels will look on the page will appear.
+If you wish to make any changes to your address list or label formatting, do so now before continuing to the next step.

-- To print your labels after previewing them in the previous step, select Next: Complete the merge from the bottom of your side bar.
+- To print your labels after previewing them, select Next: Complete the merge from the bottom of your sidebar.

-- Next click on the menu item Print.
-A small window should appear.
-You may print an individual address from your list, all of them, or a set range.
+- Hit Print.
+You can print an individual address from your list, all of them, or a set range.
 Don't forget to ensure your label sheets are correctly positioned in your printer's paper tray before printing.